Q. Is there a law that guarantees accommodations in the workplace?

-Yes.
-In fact, there’s more than one law that guarantee workplace accommodations for people with disabilities.
+A. Yes.
+In fact, there’s more than one law that guarantees workplace for people with disabilities.
 But each of these laws comes with three important requirements:

 - The applicant or employee’s disability is verified.

-- The applicant or employee meets all the requirements of the position, such as education level, experience and skills.
+- The applicant or employee meets all the requirements of the position.
+This includes as education level, experience, and skills.

 - The accommodations are reasonable and do not create a significant financial hardship for the employer.

-Laws to look at are Title I, II Subtitle A and Title III of the Americans with Disabilities Act (ADA) Sections 503 and 504 of the Rehabilitation Act of 1973, and Section 188 of the Workforce Investment Act of 1998.
+Laws to look at are Title I, Title II Subtitle A, and Title III of the (ADA); Sections 503 and 504 of the Rehabilitation Act of 1973; and Section 188 of the Workforce Investment Act of 1998.

-Good resources to look at are the Job Accommodations Network (JAN).
+The Job Accommodations Network (JAN) is a good resource.
 Try its Searchable Online Accommodation Resource (SOAR).
 JAN is a federal service that provides free one-on-one consultations to people with disabilities.
 Its consultants can suggest job accommodation ideas.
 They can also help you request and negotiate those accommodations.

 SOAR includes accommodation suggestions for a variety of learning disabilities.
 You can find specific examples of workplace accommodations.
 This could include a supervisor providing written instructions for an employee who has difficulty remembering what tasks to do and in which order.

-JAN also has a list of federal, state and local resources that may be helpful.
-The list includes state vocational rehabilitation agencies that help people with disabilities pursue meaningful careers.
+JAN also has a list of federal, state, and local resources.
+The list includes state (VR) agencies that help people with disabilities pursue meaningful careers.

-These agencies may be able to connect you with a free job coach who can provide on-site support and other resources that can help your child succeed in the workplace.
+VR agencies may be able to connect you with a free job coach who can provide on-site support.
+They have many resources to help people succeed in the workplace.

 Ready to ask for accommodations?
 Use this fact sheet on how to request workplace accommodations.